 December 1977: Talking Heads Release PSYCHO KILLER

 It was December 1977 when Talking Heads released the second single from the emerging post-punk outfit's debut album, Talking Heads: 77: "Psycho Killer."
-The song's stark, plodding groove made it both menacing and disarmingly catchy.
+The song's stark, urgent groove made it both menacing and disarmingly catchy.
 The inspiration behind this distinctive sound?

 'When I started writing this (I got help later), I imagined Alice Cooper doing a Randy Newman-type ballad," Talking Heads frontman David Byrne explained in the liner notes of Once in a Lifetime: The Best of Talking Heads.
 "Both the Joker and Hannibal Lecter were much more fascinating than the good guys.
 Everybody sort of roots for the bad guys in movies."